julianthome/biofuzz-tk/README.md

 #### Tracing

-The BioFuzz Toolkit incorporates a tracer that can be used in order to search for elements within a parse tree easily.
-The first thing to do, is to define an object that implements the *BioFuzzQuery* interface:
+The BioFuzz Toolkit incorporates a tracer, an interface to search for elements within a parse-tree.
+The first thing to do is the definition of an object that implements the *BioFuzzQuery* interface:

 ``` java